sidco0014/keen-slider/README.md

 # keen-slider
-A JavaScript implementation of Keen Slider
+JavaScript implementation of Keen Slider with features like Lazy Loading, Autoplay, Changing slides with Arrows and dots.
+You can read more about Keen Slider at https://keen-slider.io/